[Investigation] Cyprus: Russia's EU weak link?

 ECB

-The situation even puts the European Central Bank (ECB) at risk, Demetriades added.
+The situation even puts the European Central Bank (ECB) at risk, Demetriades warned.

 Latvia recently suspended its central banker, Ilmars Rimsevics, on corruption allegations.